WEYoungkid/nzhao925.github.io/research.md

 #### <a name="wip"></a>work in progress

-- Parent-Child Interactions: Expectation and Reality - A Structual Model and Estimation.<br/>
+- Parent-Child Interactions: Expectation and Reality - A Structural Model and Estimation.<br/>

-- The Human Capital Formation of Left-Behind Children in China: A Structual Model and Estimation.<br/>
+- The Human Capital Formation of Left-Behind Children in China: A Structural Model and Estimation.<br/>

 <!-- Nonparametric identification and testing of bequest motives in the US.<br/>
   (with Kang Wang)<br/>